malike/elasticsearch-report-engine/README.md

 This plugin can work with an [alerting system](https://malike.github.io/go-kafka-alert/) and a custom [elasticsearch watcher](https://malike.github.io/elasticsearch-kafka-watch/) to send emailed reports to specific contacts.
 By creating your watcher events in the [custom elasticsearch watch](https://malike.github.io/elasticsearch-kafka-watch/), events would be pushed to Apache Kafka once there's a _hit_, [go-kafka-alert](https://malike.github.io/go-kafka-alert/) listening on Apache Kafka for events would react by emailing embedded **HTML** reports or attached **CSV** or **PDF** reports.

-This requires no updates to this plugin but setuo and configurations in [go-kafka-alert](https://malike.github.io/go-kafka-alert/) and [elasticsearch watcher](https://malike.github.io/elasticsearch-kafka-watch/)
+This requires no updates to this plugin but setup and configurations in [go-kafka-alert](https://malike.github.io/go-kafka-alert/) and [elasticsearch watcher](https://malike.github.io/elasticsearch-kafka-watch/)

 ## Contribute